-- 4.2.1 The rifle may not exceed eight and half pounds (8 1⁄2) in weight including sling, sights, and equipment. - 4.2.2 The rifle must have a trigger pull of two and one-half pounds (2 1⁄2) or greater.

-- 4.2.3 No trigger or stock may be adjusted or tampered with after weigh-in is complete. - 4.2.4 Rifles are subject to trigger weight and rifle weight checks during or after competition.
+- 4.2.1 The rifle may not exceed eight and half pounds (8 1⁄2) in weight including sling, sights, and equipment. - 4.2.2 The rifle must have a trigger pull of two and one-half pounds (2 1⁄2) or greater. - 4.2.3 No trigger or stock may be adjusted or tampered with after weigh-in is complete. - 4.2.4 Rifles are subject to trigger weight and rifle weight checks during or after competition.
 If the trigger or rifle weight does not pass, the score will be disqualified. - 4.2.5 Open, peep, and aperture sights will be allowed.
 Scopes are allowed but must not have the capability of magnifying greater than nine (9) power or projecting a hologram or laser. - 4.2.6 Rifles may not be changed during relay, except in the event of a malfunction. - 4.2.7 Hasty slings only may be used.
 (The hasty sling may be used on the firing line for stability.)
-A hasty sling consists of a single wrap of the sling around the arm only and not across the shoulder or back.
+A hasty sling consists of a single wrap of the sling around the arm only.

-- 4.2.8 Participants are limited to three (3) minutes at each of the four shooting positions, from commence fire to cease fire. - 4.2.9 While in the prone position no portion of the gun, individual's forearms, wrists, and hands will be allowed to touch the ground.
-Standards for shooting positions found in Today's Hunter must be followed. - 4.2.9a Prone Position: No portion of the gun, individual's forearms, wrists, and hands will be allowed to touch the ground. - 4.2.9b Sitting Position: Both arms are supported by individual's knees. - 4.2.9c Kneeling Position: Only one arm of the individual is braced (resting on one knee). - 4.2.9d Standing Position: Neither arm is supported, unless supporting arm rests on corresponding hip/side.
+- 4.2.8 Participants are limited to three (3) minutes at each of the four shooting positions, from commence fire to cease fire. - 4.2.9 Standards for shooting positions found in Today's Hunter must be followed. - 4.2.9a Prone Position: No portion of the gun, individual's forearms, wrists, and hands will be allowed to touch the ground. - 4.2.9b Sitting Position: Both arms are supported by individual's knees. - 4.2.9c Kneeling Position: Only one arm of the individual is braced (resting on one knee). - (a) One knee must be placed on the ground. - (b) The buttocks may not contact the ground. - (c) Only one arm may be braced. - (d) No part of the firearm stock, action, barrel, or optics may contact the supporting knee or leg.

+4.2.9d Standing Position: Neither arm is supported, unless supporting arm rests on corresponding hip/side.